drreynolds/smuhpc-workshop/source/session_8.rst

-   In the Python version, we must specify that the data is ordered in "Fortran" style, i.e. that the first index is the fastest (as opposed to "C" style, where it is the slowest).
+   In the Python version, we must specify that the data is ordered in "Fortran" style, i.e. that the first index is the fastest (as opposed to "C" style, where the first index is the slowest).
    Fortran ordering is the default in Matlab, whereas C ordering is the default in Python.
+This output was written in "Fortran" style, so we use that here.

 These data input routines can be used by Matlab or Python scripts to first read in the data, before either performing analysis or plotting.